mjordan/islandora_workbench_docs/docs/exporting_islandora_7_content.md

     <tr>
         <td>collection</td>
         <td></td>
         <td>PID of a single collection limiting the objects to fetch from the source Islandora 7.x instance.
 Only matches objects that have the specified collection as their immediate parent.
-For recursive collection membership, add `ancestor_ms` as a `solr_filter`, as documented below.</td>
+For recursive collection membership, add `tors_ms` as a `solr_filter`, as documented below.
+Note: the colon in the collection PID must be escaped with a backslash (`\`), e.g., `cartoons\:collection`.</td>
     </tr>
     <tr>
         <td>content_model</td>
         <td></td>
-        <td>PID of a single content model limiting the objects to fetch from the source Islandora 7.x instance.</td>
+        <td>PID of a single content model limiting the objects to fetch from the source Islandora 7.x instance.
+Note: the colon in the content model PID must be escaped with a backslash (`\`), e.g., `islandora\:sp_large_image_cmodel`.</td>
     </tr>
     <tr>
         <td>solr_filters</td>